 What Is an IRS Wage Garnishment or Levy?

 A wage garnishment is a specific type of tax levy where the IRS takes money directly from your paycheck.
 This is one of the most common levies the IRS uses, and it is incredibly serious.
-Wage garnishments continue until the IRS collects the tax debt plus interest and penalties, you make payment arrangements with the IRS, or the statute of limitations expires on the debt.
+Wage garnishments continue until the IRS collects the tax liability plus interest and penalties, you make payment arrangements with the IRS, or the statute of limitations expires on the liability.

 Types of Payments the IRS Can Garnish